 For a disclaimer, this recipe will not call for boba pearls but that doesn’t mean you can’t use them either.
 We encourage you to try this with boba pearls to see what you think.
 Learn how to cook tapioca pearls at home if you’re interested.

 Okay, now let’s begin.
 Starting with a pot of water let’s bring it to a boil.
-While we wait for the water to heat up and eventually come to a boil, we will grab our winter melon, favorite kitchen knife and reliable cutting board, like this premium bamboo cutting board.
+While we wait for the water to heat up and eventually come to a boil, we will grab our winter melon, favorite kitchen knife, and reliable cutting board, like this premium bamboo cutting board.

-We’ll peel the beautiful winter melon, chop it into 2 inch cubes and seed it.
+We’ll peel the beautiful winter melon, chop it into 2-inch cubes and seed it.
 We don’t need those seeds floating around all over the place!
-Once your water is at a boil, turn down the heat to medium high heat and place your winter melon into the pot carefully.
+Once your water is at a boil, turn down the heat to medium-high heat and place your winter melon into the pot carefully.
 We will slow boil the winter melon for 10-15 minutes or until they’re really soft.
 The winter melon should be breakable with a tap of a chopstick or spoon.

 After you believe that your winter melon is soft enough and has boiled long enough to extract its flavors, strain the contents of the pot so that you separate the winter melon flesh and the liquids.
 We’ll be utilizing the winter melon liquid or tea for our milk tea.

 If you’re boiling a pot of water, bring it to a rumbling boil then dial back the heat to medium and place your jasmine tea leaves into the pot carefully.
 Allow the tea to steep for 6-8 minutes.
 Using the timer app on your phone works well for this.
 Or simply ask Alexa to put a timer on for you.